athanase/les-hauts-bois/doc/misc.md

 ## .editorconfig

-The `.editorconfig` file is provided in order to encourage and help you and your team define and maintain consistent coding styles between different editors and IDEs.
+The `.editorconfig` file is provided in order to encourage and help you and your team define and Maintain consistent coding styles between different editors and IDEs.

 By default, `.editorconfig` includes some basic